 Holiday entitlement in Finland

-Finnish holiday law prioritizes the summer months and suggests that 4 out of 5 weeks of paid holiday entitlement should be taken by employees between the beginning of May and the end of September, with exceptions made if this clashes with an organization’s busy period.
+Finnish holiday law prioritises the summer months and suggests that 4 out of 5 weeks of paid holiday entitlement should be taken by employees between the beginning of May and the end of September, with exceptions made if this clashes with an organisation’s busy period.

 Holiday entitlement in Germany

 Germany permits 20 days holiday, with 13 public holidays; Spain offers 25 holidays and 14 public holidays and Italy; 20 holidays with 10 public holidays.

-Working Time Directive (1993) in Europe sets a minimum holiday entitlement of 20 days for full-time workers, but in other countries across the world, the entitlement rules become a lot more complex…
+The Working Time Directive in Europe sets a minimum holiday entitlement of 20 days for full-time workers, but in other countries across the world, the entitlement rules become a lot more complex…

 Holiday entitlement in APAC countries

 |Country||Minimum holiday entitlement||Paid public holidays|

 Holiday entitlement in North America and Latin American countries

 |Country||Minimum holiday entitlement||Paid public holidays||Additional complexities|